PHALANGES OF THE HAND ANATOMY

 • Distal ends have a rough elevated surface with two concavities separated by a median ridge

-• Tuberosity of the distal phalanx: Horseshoe-shaped elevated area on the volar surface
+• Tuberosity of the distal phalanx: Horseshoe-shaped elevated area on the volar surface of your fingertip

 BIBLIOGRAPHY